Sarcomas are usually found by a patient when a lump appears on the leg, arm or trunk.

 The earlier sarcoma is diagnosed the better the chances of successful treatment.

-- A scan – taking pictures of the inside of the body using ultrasound, x-ray, CT, EUS, PET or MRI
+• Scan – taking pictures of the inside of the body using scans such as ultrasounds, x-rays, CT, EUS, PET or MRI scans

-- A bone scan – to investigate primary bone sarcomas
+• Bone scan – to investigate bone sarcomas